wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 we got lucky, someone came along at the right moment and bailed us out.
 I would like to think we are out of those woods, we'll see.

+One was I have changed how DockYard operates is moving away from always new clients to retaining clients.
+I had lunch with [Andy Singleton](https://www.assembla.com/spaces/andy/wiki) and he stressed that we convinced me that we were throwing away money by always looking for new clients.
+The really successful consultancies had several large contracts that would span multiple years.
+It was obvious but I had not seen it until it was spelled out for me.
+So we are going to look to retain and provide on going services for out existing clients.
+If someone is reading this and looking to get started that was probably one of our biggest mistakes over the past two years; find a client that you might even need to take a financial hit on but is always there to help you keep the lights on.
+Looking back it seem crazy that we were able to not just survive but thrive given out direction of always looking for greenfield projects.

 In the next few years I don't want to see the same rate of growth we've previously had.
 I've said several times to my team I don't want to grow to more than 20.
 Any more than that and we'll have to consider some